apollographql/apollo-tooling/packages/apollo/README.md

 ## `apollo client:extract OUTPUT`

-Push a service to Engine
+Extract queries from a client

 ```
 USAGE